deathping1994/webkiosk-authentication-api/README.md

 # webkiosk-authentication-api
 Webkiosk Authentication api to validate credentials of students and teachers of JIIT.
+Unlike the OAuth protocol this API does not keep you logged in, it provides just one time Login/verification.

+If you find any issues or bugs please report them with pictures/snapshots or inputs used.

 Note: Api is working, but can't be accesed due to ip address being blocked in JIIT so use some proxy or Data Pack.